B8401 - Biosafety and Biosecurity

 Assessment methods

-• The second part is an OSPE (Objective Structured Practical Examination) aimed at evaluating the acquisition of practical and verbal competences in specific topics of the Integrated Course.
-This practical part of the exam will consist in 15 different stations, each testing a specific skill.
+• The first part is an OSPE (Objective Structured Practical Examination) aimed at evaluating the acquisition of practical and verbal competences in specific topics of the Integrated Course.
+This practical part of the exam will consist in 2/5 different stations, each testing a specific skill.
 Each station has a fixed duration of 5 minutes and, if completed successfully, can earn up to 2 points.
-A minimum score of 18/30 is required to pass the OSPE.
+A minimum score of 62% is required to pass the OSPE.
+The result of the OSPE will be communicated at the end of the session.
+Students who do not pass the practical exam will not be allowed to sit for the written exam.

 Teaching tools